jrpat/sex/README.md

 is, when the reader is finished, `sexcur()` should return the last character used by the reader.

----
+### Reader Helpers

-The following utility functions may be useful when implementing a reader:
+The following functions may be useful when implementing a reader:

 ```c
 /*